5 football drills to improve communications

 A quiet place

 The title is inspired by the movie A Quiet Place, a thriller where a family must navigate their lives in silence to avoid mysterious creatures that hunt by sound.

 Divide your team into two squads and play a regular football game.
 The catch is that players are not allowed to talk.
 They must say nothing, nada.
-A free kick is given to the opposition when a player speaks or complains.
+A free-kick is given to the opposition when a player speaks or complains.

-A not so quiet place
+A not-so-quiet place

 This communication drill is a variation of the previous game.
 In this case, players can speak but only use a limited number of commands.
-Before starting the drill, your team needs to agree to the list of phrases allowed.
+Before starting the drill, your team must agree to the list of phrases allowed.
 Free kicks are given when a different instruction to those agreed is shouted.